featurist/hyperdom/readme.md

 React introduced an amazing idea: re-render the page anew every time the model changes, but only apply the differences since the last render.
 This is not only very efficient, but also affords a very simple programming model for user interfaces.
 The user interface is created from a function that takes only the model as input.

 However, React's implementation is somewhat more complicated than this simple idea.
 React's component model, with its many lifecycle events such as `componentDidMount` and `componentWillReceiveProps` adds to a confusing landscape of interactions between your application and the framework.
 Furthermore, each React component carries two kinds of state: `this.props` and `this.state`.
 Many people are confused as to where to store and update the model, in the `props` or in the `state`?
-If you have several components in the page, we have several different places to store state, how do we reconcile and synchronise them?
+If we have several components in the page, we have several different places to store state, how do we reconcile and synchronise them?

 Other frameworks such as [mithril](http://lhorie.github.io/mithril/) and [mercury](https://github.com/Raynos/mercury) try to get back to a simpler framework, but require the model to use framework elements such as `m.prop()` and `hg.value()` to implement model binding on form elements.